dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

    > $ cd ~/dbt-projects/jaffle_shop
 ```

-7. Ensure that a `dbt_cloud.yml` file exists in the project directory.
+7. Create a dbt_cloud.yml in the root project directory.
 The file is required to have a `project-id` field with a valid [project ID](#glossary):
-You can find your project ID by selecting your project and clicking on **documentation** in the navigation bar.
-Your project ID is the number in the URL: https://cloud.getdbt.com/documentation/1/projects/{project id}.

 ```bash
 > $ pwd
 /Users/user/dbt-projects/jaffle_shop